homermultitext/hmt-editors-guide/src/chars.md

-## Characters and character sequences ##
+# Characters and character sequences #

+## Diacritical Marks ##

+Most Greek keyboards are not able to handle more than two diacritical marks, so in instances where you need and accent, breathing, and a diacritical mark, use combining characters which are typically found in special character menus in most basic text editors.

-**diaereses** on vowels with breathing and/or accent
+**diaereses** on vowels with breathing and/or accent should use Unicode "Combining Diaeresis" character.

-Use Unicode "Combining Diaeresis" character.
-This can be found in special character menus on most operating systems and basic text editors.

 [![diaresis][diaeresis]][1]